 The Philippines mobile market took off back in 1999/2000.
-In the decade or so since the number of mobile telephone subscribers has grown by more than 90 million coming into 2012, mobile penetration had moved past 100% in this country of around 94 million people.
+In the decade or so following the number of mobile telephone subscribers has grown by around 100 million coming into 2013, mobile penetration had moved past 100% (112% by end-2012) in this country of around 96 million people.
 This report looks at the market in which this growth has taken place.
 It also describes another related phenomenon – the surprising performance of SMS in the Philippines.
-Around 1.8 billion SMS messages are being sent every day in the Philippines.
-This is the largest SMS volume in the world, the Philippines accounting for more than 10% of global SMS at one stage and the country’s mobile operators were reported to be generating the highest proportion of non-voice revenues in the world.
-But an indication of the constant change in the mobile market is that the Philippines SMS market had started to decline in 2010/2011 as the impact of internet-based social networks started to have an impact on SMS usage.
+At its peak, around two billion SMS messages were being sent every day in the Philippines.
+The country generates the largest SMS volume in the world, the Philippines accounting for more than 10% of global SMS at one stage; at the same time, its mobile operators were generating the highest proportion of non-voice revenues in the world.
+But an indication of the constant change in the mobile market is that the Philippines SMS market had started to decline in 2010/2011 as the impact of internet-based social networks began to have an impact on SMS usage.
 This report takes a broad look at the mobile market in the Philippines and provides some pertinent statistics.

 Companies covered in this report include:

 PLDT, Smart Communications, Talk ‘N Text (TNT), Red Mobile (CURE), Globe Telecom, Digitel, Extelcom, Bayantel, MultiMedia Telephony, AZ Communications Network.

 PLDT, MediaQuest, MediaScape, Sky Cable, Home Cable, Destiny Cable, ABS-CBN Broadcasting Corporation, Associated Broadcasting Corporation.